The Timber Frame Home Difference

 As you research timber frame homes, you may also come across the term “post and beam home.”
 Timber Frame and Post & Beam are often used interchangeably, and the final products look similar, however, there are some key differences in the way each are constructed.

 The timber frame construction method uses posts erected from walls and bents, spanning from sill to eave or ridge.
 The bents run perpendicular to the ridge of the roof, while walls run parallel to the ridge.
 Wooden pegs secure the mortise and tenon joinery of timber framing without the need for exposed metal connections.

 POST & BEAM HOME CONSTRUCTION

 The post and beam framework is based solely on vertical and horizontal pieces that are not fit together, but instead are either butted up to one another or sit atop one another.
 Post and beam homes are constructed in layers so that each floor is built independently, and posts and beams are joined using metal brackets rather than wooden pegs.

-Whether you like traditional architecture or a cleaner more modern design, timber frame construction can be incorporated with any architectural style.
-Most people associate timber framing with rustic design, which is not necessarily accurate.
-You can easily achieve a modern timber frame home through design, stained timbers and material selection.
+Whether you like a traditional architectural style or a cleaner, more contemporary design, either can be accommodated with timber frame construction.
+Most people associate timber framing with a rustic aesthetic, but that is not necessarily accurate.
+You can easily modernize a timber frame home with certain design decisions such as stained timbers and other decorative material selections.

-We also offer hybrid homes, featuring partial timber framing in the center section of the home while the wings are conventionally framed.
+We offer flexible options in our timber frame styles.
+You can choose a fully timber framed home design or a hybrid option where just portions of your design feature timber frame.
+Hybrid timber frame homes generally feature timber framing in the center section of the home while the wings are conventionally framed.
 A hybrid timber frame home is a great option for those who just want a hint of timber frame.
 The design possibilities are endless!